-Exhibit Title Form of Underwriting Agreement.
-Ninth Amended and Restated Certificate of Incorporation of the Registrant.
-Form of Tenth Amended and Restated Certificate of Incorporation of the Registrant, to be effective upon the consummation of this offering.
-Second Amended and Restated Bylaws of the Registrant, as amended.
-Form of Amended and Restated Bylaws of the Registrant, to be effective upon the consummation of this offering.
-Certificate of Amendment to Ninth Amended and Restated Certificate of Incorporation of Registrant.
-Ninth Amended and Restated Registration Rights Agreement by and among the Registrant, the preferred stockholders and certain warrant holders of the Registrant.
-Form of opinion of Fenwick & West LLP regarding the legality of the securities being registered.
-Form of Indemnity Agreement.
-Second Amended and Restated 2001 Stock Plan and forms of notice of stock option grant, stock option agreement and stock option exercise letter.
+Exhibit Number Exhibit Title 1.01 Form of Underwriting Agreement.
+3.01 Ninth Amended and Restated Certificate of Incorporation of the Registrant.
+3.02 Form of Tenth Amended and Restated Certificate of Incorporation of the Registrant, to be effective upon the consummation of this offering.
+3.03 Second Amended and Restated Bylaws of the Registrant, as amended.
+3.04 Form of Amended and Restated Bylaws of the Registrant, to be effective upon the consummation of this offering.
+3.05 Certificate of Amendment to Ninth Amended and Restated Certificate of Incorporation of Registrant.
+4.01 Ninth Amended and Restated Registration Rights Agreement by and among the Registrant, the preferred stockholders and certain warrant holders of the Registrant.
+5.01 Form of opinion of Fenwick & West LLP regarding the legality of the securities being registered.
+10.01 Form of Indemnity Agreement.
+10.02 Second Amended and Restated 2001 Stock Plan and forms of notice of stock option grant, stock option agreement and stock option exercise letter.

 Exhibit Number Exhibit Title 10.03 2010 Equity Incentive Plan and forms of notice of stock option grant, stock option award agreement, notice of restricted stock award, restricted stock agreement, notice of stock bonus award, stock bonus award agreement, notice of stock appreciation right award, stock appreciation right award agreement, notice of restricted stock unit award, restricted stock unit award agreement, notice of performance shares award and performance shares agreement.
 10.04 Lease Agreement between Registrant and Foothill Technology Center, dated July 8, 2005, as amended on August 21, 2008 and July 30, 2009.
 10.05† Amended and Restated Prepaid Card Program Agreement, dated as of May 27, 2010, by and among the Registrant, Wal-Mart Stores, Inc., Wal-Mart Stores Texas, L.P., Wal-Mart Louisiana, LLC, Wal-Mart Stores East, Inc., Wal-Mart Stores, L.P. and GE Money Bank.
 10.06† Card Program Services Agreement, dated as of October 27, 2006, by and between the Registrant and GE Money Bank, as amended.
 10.07† Program Agreement, dated as of November 1, 2009, by and between the Registrant and Columbus Bank and Trust Company.
 10.08† Agreement for Services, dated as of September 1, 2009, by and between the Registrant and Total System Services, Inc. 10.09† Master Services Agreement, dated as of May 28, 2009, by and between the Registrant and Genpact International, Inc. 10.10 Sixth Amended and Restated Loan and Line of Credit Agreement between Columbus Bank and Trust Company and Registrant, dated March 24, 2010.
 10.11 Offer letter to William D. Sowell from the Registrant, dated January 28, 2009.
 10.12 Form of Executive Severance Agreement.
 10.13 FY2009 Management Cash Incentive Compensation Plan.
 10.14 Description of FY2010 Management Cash Incentive Compensation Plan.
 10.15† Warrant to purchase shares of common stock of the Registrant.
 10.16 Preferred Stock Warrant to purchase shares of Series C-1 preferred stock of the Registrant.
-10.17† Class A Common Stock Issuance Agreement, dated as of May 27, 2010, between the Registrant and Wal-Mart Stores, Inc. 10.18 10.19 Voting Agreement, dated as of May 27, 2010, between the Registrant and Wal-Mart Stores, Inc. 23.01 2010 Employee Stock Purchase Plan.
+10.17 10.18 Class A Common Stock Issuance Agreement, dated as of May 27, 2010, between the Registrant and Wal-Mart Stores, Inc. Voting Agreement, dated as of May 27, 2010, between the Registrant and Wal-Mart Stores, Inc. 10.18 voing Agreement, dated as of may 27, 2010, between the Registrant and War-Mart Stores, Inc. 2010 Employee Stock Purchase Plan.
 23.01 Consent of Fenwick & West LLP (included in Exhibit 5.01).
+23.01 Consent of Fernivick & West LEP, (included in Exhibit 5.01).
 Consent of Ernst & Young LLP, independent registered public accounting firm.
-24.01 Consent of Erns & Young CEP, independent registered public accounting into.
-Power of Attorney. ·
+24.01 Power of Attorney.

-To be filed by amendment.
+^{} To be filed by amendment.